arush-sal/gobook/ch05-custom-datatypes.md

 }
 ```

-**Common slice/array functions:**
+#### Common slice/array functions:

-* Looping: We can iterate over a map just like any other data structre using the keyword `range` and it will return both the `keys` and the `values` **in no particular order**, but we can define the order by the use of sorting.
+* Looping: We can iterate over a map just like any other data structure using the keyword `range` and it will return both the `keys` and the `values` **in no particular order**, but we can define the order by the use of sorting.
-* Deleting an element of a map: `delele(newMap, "TwitterHandle")`
+* Deleting an element of a map: `delete(newMap, "TwitterHandle")`
-    > If you try to delele a non-existing element from a map then Golang won't complain about it i.e it won't through an error.
+    > If you try to delete a non-existing element from a map then Go won't complain about it i.e it won't through an error.

 ## Errors
 ---

-Errors are a first-class citizen of Golang ecosystem i.e it is an internal default variable of interface datatype provided by the language.
+Errors are a first-class citizen of Go ecosystem i.e it is an internal default variable of interface datatype provided by the language.
 The language is built around handling errors returned by functions as compared to exceptions.
-Therefore there is no `error handling` provided by default in Golang although there is an exception process caled `panic` and `recover` which does seems like sort of `error handling` but it is not recommended to use that quite often.
-By convention errors are returned by the functions and he calling function has to take care of it.
+Therefore there is no `error handling` provided by default in Go although there is an exception process called `panic` and `recover` which does seem like sort of `error handling` but it is not recommended to use that quite often.
+By convention, errors are returned by the functions and he calling function has to take care of it.

 Format:
 ```go